CasperKristiansson/kitgrid/infra/terraform/README.md

 ## What it creates

 - Private S3 bucket (`kitgrid-sites`) that stores the built hub + project sites.
-- Log bucket (`kitgrid-cdn-logs`) with lifecycle rules for retention.
 - ACM certificate (us-east-1) spanning the apex + wildcard domain.
 - CloudFront distribution with an Origin Access Control protecting the site bucket.
 - CloudFront Function that rewrites requests: